wp-plugins/woocommerce-ajax-filters/readme.txt

 * New type Image.
 Admin can upload image to select and deselect before/instead of text
 * Option to add icons before/after option text
 * Option to take control over (default) sorting function, make it AJAXy and work with filters
+* Add filters and actions for other developers to make it easier extending plugin.
+Please don't edit plugin directly I'm updating it almost daily =)

 == Installation ==